su-squares/tenthousandsu.com/_posts/2021-09-04-steganography.md

 wget https://tenthousandsu.com/build/wholeSquare.png
 ```

-Use one command to split that out into 10,000 constitutent images:
+Use one command to split that out into 10,000 constituent images:

 ```sh
 convert wholeSquare.png -crop 10x10 square.png